apache/activemq-website/src/components/classic/documentation/initial-configuration.md

 *   [Apache Camel](http://camel.apache.org)
 *   [Apache Geronimo](http://geronimo.apache.org/)
 *   [Stomp](http://stomp.github.com/) is an open wire protocol (similar to HTTP) for communicating with MOMs from different languages.
 It has clients for languages like C, C#, Python, Perl, Ruby etc.
-*   [XBean](https://geronimo.apache.org/xbean/) is used as the default XML configuration mechanism for ActiveMQ Classic
+*   [XBean](https://geronimo.apache.org/xbean/) is used as the default XML configuration mechanism for ActiveMQ